National Peasants' Games

-The National Peasants' Games (中华人民共和国农民运动会 (中華人民共和國農民運動會, Zhōnghuá Rénmín Gònghéguó Nóngmín Yùndònghuì)) are a quadrennial multi-sport event in China in which competitors from among the country's 750 million rural residents take part in sports, both conventional - including basketball, athletics, table tennis, shooting, xiangqi (Chinese chess) and tai chi, and traditional rural and Chinese activities, such as wushu, dragon boat racing, lion dancing, tyre pushing, food-carrying, rice planting, kite flying, jianzi (kick shuttlecock) and tug of war.
-All of China's 31 provinces, autonomous regions and municipalities, as well as Taiwan, are represented.
-Hong Kong and Macau usually send observer delegations.
+The National Peasants' Games (中华人民共和国农民运动会 (中華人民共和國農民運動會, Zhōnghuá Rénmín Gònghéguó Nóngmín Yùndònghuì)) were a quadrennial multi-sport event in China in which competitors from among the country's 750 million rural residents take part in sports, both conventional - including basketball, athletics, table tennis, shooting, xiangqi (Chinese chess) and tai chi, and traditional rural and Chinese activities, such as wushu, dragon boat racing, lion dancing, tyre pushing, food-carrying, rice planting, kite flying, jianzi (kick shuttlecock) and tug of war.
+All of China's 31 provinces, autonomous regions and municipalities, as well as Taiwan, were represented.
+Hong Kong and Macau usually sent observer delegations.

-The games emphasise recreation more than results, according to the official Xinhua news agency, and the event is claimed to be the world's only regular sports meeting for peasants.
-For the government, the games "showcase the achievements made by the Chinese people in the 30 years of the reform and opening up to the outside world," in the words of Chinese Agricultural Minister Sun Zhengcai, at the opening of the sixth event.
+The Games emphasised recreation more than results, according to the official Xinhua news agency, and the event was claimed to be the world's only regular sports meeting for peasants.
+For the government, the Games "showcased the achievements made by the Chinese people in the 30 years of the reform and opening up to the outside world," in the words of Chinese Agricultural Minister Sun Zhengcai, at the opening of the sixth event.

 There was a 2016 edition planned, but the event has since been discontinued.

-Early history
+History

 The first National Peasants' Games, held in Beijing in 1988, comprised seven events, all of them conventional sports: basketball, table tennis, Chinese-style wrestling (possibly shuai jiao), athletics, cycling, shooting and football.

 At the second Games, in Xiaogan in Hubei province, the alignment with 'peasant activity' began.
 Traditional pastimes of xiangqi (Chinese chess) and tai chi were added, while football was omitted and shooting was replaced by the 'militiaman triathlon' (shooting, grenade throwing and a five-kilometre cross-country race).

 The 1996 Games, in Shanghai, introduced dragon dancing as an event, and attracted foreign media coverage.